 Students often study how communications play out and evolve in different settings from corporations to close-knit relationships.
 Rhetoric basically means speaking and writing effectively, and studying rhetoric focuses on strong argumentation and creating well crafted messaging.
 A speech and communication rhetoric degree isn’t generally technical.
 This is a degree for students who are looking for a strong foundation in communications rather than the specifics of how to write a public relations campaign.
 Speech students will earn a strong communications background that can be utilized in many careers and is often beneficial in marketing, law, government, and media related fields.
 This degree also serves well for those looking to go on to a graduate degree as it gives a holistic background in writing and research.

-University of South Carolina-Upstate offers 2 Speech Communication and Rhetoric degree programs.
-It's a medium sized, public, four-year university in a midsize suburb.
-In 2019, 51 Speech Communication and Rhetoric students graduated with students earning 51 Bachelor's degrees.
+SUNY College at Brockport offers 2 Speech Communication and Rhetoric degree programs.
+It's a medium sized, public, four-year university in a outlying town.
+In 2019, 50 Speech Communication and Rhetoric students graduated with students earning 40 Bachelor's degrees, and 10 Master's degrees.

 |School||Average Tuition||Student Teacher Ratio||Enrolled Students|